Section 8 Company Registration- NGO Registration

 The process of application is explained below

 - First, you should apply for name availability in the form RUN.
 A person can suggest only 2 names and 1 name resubmission is allowed.
 It is better to attach the object clause to the form.
-The should contain foundation, forum, association, federation, council, etc. The fee for RUN is ?1000 and the approved name is valid for 20 days.
+They should contain a foundation, forum, association, federation, council, etc. The fee for RUN is?
+1000 and the approved name is valid for 20 days.

 - You should obtain the class 3 digital signatures of subscribers and directors which are required for filing the ROC applications.